jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 We use this condition when we want to have a collection that contains resources, but cannot get new resources.

-=== Update condition
+=== Update condition <sec:update-condition>

-When an @rdf resource is updated, the update condition on the shape description matching the original resource is consulted.
+When an @rdf resource is updated, the update condition accompanying the shape description matching the original resource is consulted.
 To prevent links from breaking, we also suppose the optional usage of a forward referencing pattern, preventing links to break in clients that are aware of this.
 So when resource `ex:orininal-name` is moved to `ex:new-name`, there will be a tuple that describes just that: `ex:original-name sgv:moved-to ex:new-name`.
 Servers could also be made aware of this triple, returning a 301 redirect to `ex:new-name`.